AndrienkoAleksandr/che-machine-exec/README.md

 docker run --rm -p 4444:4444 -v /var/run/docker.sock:/var/run/docker.sock eclipse/che-machine-exec
 ```

-# How to use machine-exec image with Eclipse CHE workspace on the docker infrastructure:
+# How to use machine-exec image with Eclipse CHE workspace on the docker infrastructure

 To configure Eclipse CHE on the docker infrastructure we are using che.env configuration file.
 che.env file located in the CHE `data` folder.
 Edit and save che.env file: apply docker.sock path (by default it's `/var/run/docker.sock`) to the workspace volume property `CHE_WORKSPACE_VOLUME`: